sahandv/Small-Machine-Learning-Codes/KNN-MLP-LD/README.md

-# KNN MLP LD using Scikit Learn in Pythin
+# KNN MLP LD using Scikit Learn in Python

 DO NOT RUN THESE CODES UNLESS YOU KNOW WHAT YOU ARE DOING!